Skip to content

 I care about the multiplier effect of great teamwork.
 I communicate, coach, mentor, and build teams where cross-functional fluency isn't dependent on one person.
 No one can do their best work alone — I focus on creating the conditions where every function is working as one team towards one goal.

-I stay close to the craft by building products like Penny and Piggybank — laboratories for testing ideas about how people interact with money and for keeping my product instincts honest.
+I stay close to the craft by building working prototypes like Advisor Desktop and Client Onboarding — pressure tests for my arguments about what wealth management software should be and for keeping my product instincts honest.

 Let's Connect